johndrubo/erp-mean-docker/README.md

 ## 🚀 Project Overview

-**ERP MEAN Docker** is a full-stack, containerized ERP (Enterprise Resource Planning) application built with the MEAN stack (MongoDB, Express.js, Angular, Node.js) and orchestrated with Docker.
+**Simple ERP** is a full-stack, containerized ERP (Enterprise Resource Planning) application built with the MEAN stack (MongoDB, Express.js, Angular, Node.js) and orchestrated with Docker.
 It provides a modular, scalable, and modern solution for managing products, customers, and orders, with authentication and role-based access control.

 ---